graphcommons/gc-instagram/README.md

 https://graphcommons.com/graphs/7c244715-6de4-45c5-a1dd-7959b1aee17d

 #### Where to go from here
-Learn more at the Graph Commons API documentation https://graphcommons.github.io/api-v1
+Learn more about the Graph Commons API documentation https://graphcommons.github.io/api-v1